 How Phraser works

-The Phraser program is underpinned by a particular conception of the elementary formal structure of music.
+The Phraser program is underpinned by a particular conception of the elementary structure of music.
 This conception is expressed through three interrelated types of objects: sequence, event, and phrase.

 A sequence object is defined as a list of integers, for example [9, 2, 6] which has the following attributes: